deeper-cloud/support-site/src/content/questions/how-to-create-a-new-subcategory.md

-# How to Create a New Subcategory
+# How to create a new subcategory

 Each category in a menu consists of subcategories applicable to the relevant category.